Dr. Dave's answers to frequently-asked questions (FAQs), mostly from the AZB discussion forum

 The key to aiming is placing the bridge hand in the exact required position so the bridge guides the cue along the necessary line of aim for the shot.
 Sometimes you might need to adjust your bridge position a little as you get down and settle into your stance, because you are not likely to place your hand down perfectly every time.
 Good shooters can see the required angle of the shot and make the necessary fine adjustments to bring the cue (with the bridge) into alignment with the necessary line.
 Good shooters can also make adjustments where necessary for squirt, swerve, and throw based on shot distance, shot speed, cue elevation, ball and cloth conditions, bridge length, amount and type of spin, etc.

 Good shooters use all visual information available to them to help see the required angle of the shot and the necessary line of aim.
-They might use any or all of: ghost-ball visualization, ball-to-ball contact-point visualization, impact-line (or "target line" or "line of centers") visualization, required ball-hit fraction amount (CB-OB overlap), center-to-edge (CTE) 1/2-ball-hit line visualization, etc. Regardless, a good shooter doesn't need a procedural "aiming system" to do this, IMO.
+They might use any or all of: ghost-ball visualization, ball-to-ball contact-point visualization, impact-line (or "target line" or "line of centers") visualization, required ball-hit fraction (CB-OB overlap) visualization, center-to-edge (CTE) 1/2-ball-hit line visualization, visualizing the angular "relationship" between the balls and the rails, etc. Regardless, a good shooter doesn't need a procedural "aiming system" to do this.
 For not-so-good shooters, there are drills and techniques they can use to help develop their visualization skills so they can improve their ability to "see" the shot.
 For example, see:

 - NV 3.1 - Practicing contact point and ghost ball visualization